philosophy the company services t contact

 The communications plan Morris developed included:

-• The same-day press conference, with an emphasis on
+• The same-day press conference, with an emphasis on the safety of the existing bridge and the accelerated timeframe to build a new one

-Morris via cell phone and weekly press updates
+• Ongoing media relations, including 24/7 access to Morris via cell phone and weekly press updates

-focusing on old and new bridge issues, which were also
+• An ongoing series of bi-weekly community meetings focusing on old and new bridge issues, which were also available to the public via public cable television

 • E-mail updates to an interested citizen list

-so rumors and misunderstandings could be addressed
+• An enhanced website, including an interactive Q&A section so rumors and misunderstandings could be addressed immediately

-• 24/7 access to Morris for concerned citizens via cell phone.
+• 24/7 access to Morris via cell phone for concerned citizens

 Morris arranged for the construction site to be open to media in a truly unique manner, allowing reporters and photographers access to the pylons and bridge deck as it was being constructed.
 This strategy ensured the support and gratitude of the media corps as well as stunning media coverage, such as a major news broadcast from the top of a partially completed pylon.